mghlm/EasyConstraints/README.md

 # EasyConstraints

-SnapKit is a DSL to make Auto Layout easy on both iOS and OS X.
+EasyConstraints is a DSL to make Auto Layout easy on both iOS and OS X.

 - [Requirements](#requirements)
 - [Installation](#installation)